The cost of driving over the road can be minimized most effectively

 Go to a bigbox store so you won't be buying expensive items at the c-store or in the truck stops.
 Remember, you are out here on the road to MAKE MONEY.
 The necessary expenses are few but additional spending can easily rob you of your paycheck if you are not careful.

-- Food - This can easily be your biggest expense on the road.
-Take it with you to save time and money.
+Food - This can easily be your biggest expense on the road.
+Take food with you to save time and money.

-- Phone - Most of you have cells.
-Payphone and phonecard are also at most truck stops in case you refuse to step into 2012, lol.
+Phone - Most of you have cells.
+Payphone and phonecard are also at most truck stops in case you refuse to step into 2017, lol.
+Some of your carriers will have discounts with certain phone companies.

-- Showers at most truck stops.
+Showers at most truck stops.
 You only pay if you don't have a fuel receipt. $9 or more.
 You should not have to pay cash that often.
 Some drivers will give your their unused shower credit if you ask.
+Plan your trips and shower where you have fueled.

 The cost that is most likely to affect you, is the nickel and